Open International Data-Centric Connectivity Standard

 - Interoperable data sharing, platform-independent extensible data modeling, encoding, and representation

-- Recent extensions for RPC, security, and web integration
+- Recent extensions for RPC, security, resource-constrained devices, web integration, and OPC UA integration

 OMG DDS Standards